mzakyi/Logistic_Regression_on_Breast_Cancer_Project/README (Breast Cancer).md

 - Visualizations (histograms, scatter plots, heatmaps) provided insights into:
   - Distribution of individual features
   - Correlations between variables
   - Potential outliers or missing values

+- Our model gave us a high score of 0.96 from both the accuracy score and Classification_report metrics, an indication of an efficient model.

 ---